secrez/secrez/packages/secrez/README.md

 # Secrez
-A secrets manager in times of crypto coins.
+A secrets manager as an encrypted file system.

 ### This is a work in progress.
 Any suggestion, advice, critic is very welcome.
 But use at your own risk.